Exploring the Fiji Islands on Captain Cook Reef Endeavour.

 The food is plentiful and overall, very good.
-It’s not as gourmet as the food offered on say a European river cruise and while there is no choice of restaurants like you find on a bigger ship, a lack of variety was never an issue.
+It’s not as gourmet as the food offered on, say, a European river cruise, and while there is no choice of restaurants like you find on a bigger ship, a lack of variety was never an issue.

 Here’s how it went:

 Breakfast – a buffet with plenty of options, you can also request eggs prepared in your favourite way.
 I loved the local additions which changed daily – from sautéed pumpkin or eggplant to Okra.
-There was loads of fresh fruit; the papaya and pineapple were particularly good.
+There was loads of fresh fruit; the papaya and pineapple were delicious.
 Compliments to the pastry chef, all the pastries delicious!
 Keep an eye out for the mini chocolate croissants.

 Beach Bar – No judgement for morning drinkers here – the beach bar was open shortly after we landed each morning.
 I even managed a drink at 10.30 am one day!